 taken concurrently with THEA

+466)55 2

+THEA 467 Music/Theatre Repertory III 2

-MUS 411 Individual Coaching in Music/Theatre Repertory III (to be taken concurrently with THEA
+MUS 411 Individual Coaching in

+Music/Theatre Repertory III (to be

+taken concurrently with THEA

-467) 58 2
+467)55 2

 THEA Individual Performance in Theatre

 (In technical theatre work only) 4

 MUS Music Performance (Vocal

 Ensembles) 12

 HPER 136 Beginning Ballet 1

 A minimum of two additional hours

 of dance to be chosen from HPER

 or THEA dance courses.
 (See

 HPER and THEA) 2

 Hours credit: 111

+at a still to state a summinate the

-4. Electives sufficient to complete the requirements for the Bachelor of Arts degree.
+4. Electives sufficient to complete the requirements for the Bachelor of Arts degree